Insight

 By Laycha Hugoosgift, Shaun Delaney

-Whoever wins the next UK general election will face profound challenges and opportunities to shape the country’s future.
+The UK's new government will continue to face profound challenges and opportunities to shape the country’s future.
 Our new series, A Decisive Decade, explores the ten key questions policymakers will need to answer.

 As Harold Wilson knew all too well, nothing focuses the mind quite like a deadline.
 It was 30 September 1963, the night before the final day of the Labour Party conference in Scarborough, and the future Prime Minister didn’t have a speech.